The following statement explains how and when Cyjax Limited (“Cyjax”) uses your personal information.

 Cyjax reviews data retention periods regularly.

-Everyone has the right to object to this processing and if you wish to do so, please see the section below titled “Your rights in relation to personal data”
+Everyone has the right to object to this processing and if you wish to do so, please see the section below entitled “Your rights in relation to personal data”.

 5 Your rights in relation to personal data